jayeshathila/quoteporn/README.md

 [Creator](https://github.com/jayeshathila) of the Quote Porn says -

 Use it when:
-- You are stuck on something in code, and need a push.
+- You are stuck on something, and need a little push.
 - Your coffee ain't caffeinated enough for your dark-theme terminal.
-- You need a funny or motivational "Me" time.
+- You want to start your day with a plain old motivational quote.
-- You're bored, while your manager reminded you to send a daily update, yet again.
-- Your dog ain't talking to you.
-Your girlfriend is asking you for more time.
-Your investor is grilling you without giving money.
-Trust me, it works.